Contact Us

 2. They attacked “all the stragglers in your rear” (Deuteronomy 25:18).

+As a result of their actions, God declared that He would have war with Amalek from generation to generation (Exodus 17:16).
 This has become a theological concept known as the “Doctrine of Amalek,” and is used to explain why God chooses to punish certain peoples or nations for their sins.
 This doctrine is seen in many other instances throughout the Bible, such as when God commanded the Israelites to wipe out the Canaanites (Deuteronomy 7:1-2).

 Who are the Amalekites in the Bible?

 The nation of Amalek descended from Abraham, its founder being the grandson of Esau.
 Amalek was the son of Eliphaz, the son of Esau, and Eliphaz’s concubine Timna (Genesis 36:12).
-According to a midrash, Timna was a princess who had tried to convert to Judaism but had been rejected by Abraham, Isaac, and Jacob.
+According to the sages, Timna was a princess who had tried to convert to Judaism but had been rejected by Abraham, Isaac, and Jacob.
 She replied that she would rather be a handmaiden to the dregs of this nation than be the mistress of another Nation, and therefore married Eliphaz.
 To punish the Patriarchs for the affront they had made her, she was made the mother of Amalek which would cause Israel much distress.

 What did God say about the Amalekites?

 The Amalekites lived to the south of the Land of Israel, in what is now known as the Negev Desert.
 In Deuteronomy 25:17–19, the Israelites are specifically commanded to “blot out the remembrance of Amalek from under heaven” once they have taken possession of the promised land, in retribution for “what Amalek did to [them] on the way as [they] were coming out of Egypt.”
-At the same time, the nation was commanded to never forget the evil deeds that Amalek did.
+At the same time, the nation was commanded never to forget the evil deeds that Amalek did.

 In Judaism, the Amalekites came to represent the archetypal enemy of the Jews.
 In Jewish folklore, the Amalekites are considered to be the symbol of evil.